Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Upon arrival at Frei Base airfield on King George Island, travelers are required to walk approximately 1 mile to the vessel mooring (20-30 minutes).
 Checked luggage will be transferred to the vessel by staff.
 If you think that you will not be able to walk this distance, then please inform your Adventure Specialist.

-There is a strict luggage limit of 33 lbs (15 kg) checked luggage and 11 lbs (5 kg) cabin baggage on the flights between Punta Arenas and King George Island.
+There is a strict luggage limit of 33 lbs (15 kg) checked luggage (one bag) and 11 lbs (5 kg) cabin baggage (one bag) on the flights between Punta Arenas and King George Island.
 Should you have additional luggage, it can be stored at the hotel in Punta Arenas.
 There is no option to pay for additional luggage.

 Activities

-Various optional activities may be available on your Antarctic Express: Crossing the Circle adventure.
-Per-person prices for the 2023-24 & 2024-25 seasons: kayaking $995.
-One-time paddling excursions are available for $295 per person, per outing, for those who want something less in-depth than the full sea kayaking program; no experience is necessary.
+Various optional activities may be available on your Antarctic Express: Crossing the Circle cruise, for guests aged 16 and older.
+Per-person prices for the 2024-25 & 2025-26 seasons: kayaking $1,995.
+One-time paddling excursions are available for $395 per person, per outing, for those who want something less in-depth than the full sea kayaking program; no experience is necessary.
 Each departure’s first paddling excursion may be pre-booked and all subsequent outings are booked on the ship.
 Please contact AdventureSmith to reserve activity space with your booking.

 Room Configuration